 Next, you need to register your business with the IRS to receive your Employer Identification number (EIN).
 Your EIN is like a Social Security number for your business and is necessary for filing your taxes.
-You can apply for an EIN through Square using our free EIN assistant.
+You can sign up for one online here.
 Again, there are certain circumstances where you may not need one.
 To see if you do, the IRS has a short survey you can fill out.

 5. Register with state and local agencies